pspete/psPAS/docs/collections/_commands/Add-PASSafeMember.md

 Supports tab completion: queries Get-PASDirectoryID and offers directory names in the completion list, while inserting the required ID value onto the command line.

+A plain Tab press cycles straight through the ID values with no names shown, since PSReadLine's default Tab behaviour only ever inserts the completion value.
+Press Ctrl+Space (PSReadLine's list/menu completion) instead to see the directory names alongside the values as you choose one - much easier to work with than the GUIDs.

 ```yaml
 Type: String